Coalition government: Denmark

 From the creation of the Folketing in 1849 through the introduction of proportional representation in 1918, there were only single-party governments in Denmark.
 Thorvald Stauning formed his second government and Denmark's first coalition government in 1929.
-With the exception of a string of one-party governments during the 1970s, the norm since 1929 has been coalition governments.
+Since then, the norm has been coalition governments, though there have been periods where single-party governments were frequent, such as the decade after the end of World War II, during the 1970s, and in the late 2010s.
 Every government from 1982 until the 2015 elections were coalitions.
-The most recent coalition was Løkke's third government, which was replaced by the one-party Frederiksen government in 2019.
+While Mette Frederiksen's first government only consisted of her own Social Democrats, her second government is a coalition of the Social Democrats, Venstre, and the Moderates.

-When the Social Democrats under Stauning won 46% of the votes in the 1935 election, this was the closest any party has gotten to winning an outright majority in parliament.
-One party has thus never held a majority alone, and even one-party governments since 1918 have needed the support of at least one other party to govern.
-For example, the current government consists only of the Social Democrats, but also relies on the support of the Social Liberal Party, the Socialist People's Party, and the Red–Green Alliance.
+When the Social Democrats under Stauning won 46% of the votes in the 1935 election, this was the closest any party has gotten to winning an outright majority in parliament since 1918.
+One party has thus never held a majority alone, and even one-party governments have needed to have confidence agreements with at least one other party to govern.
+For example, though Frederiksen's first government only consisted of the Social Democrats, it also relied on the support of the Social Liberal Party, the Socialist People's Party, and the Red–Green Alliance.